Ahmedmaghrapy11/Ahmedmaghrapy11/README.md

 - 👋 Hi, I’m @Ahmedmaghrapy11
-- 👀 I’m interested in python and web development.
+- 👀 I’m interested in front-end and backend web development.
-- 🌱 I’m currently learning web developmentc cloud computing and machine learning.
+- 🌱 I’m currently learning software development, cloud computing and machine learning.
 - 💞️ I’m looking to collaborate on new web projects using PHP & Laravel and JavaScript & React JS.
 - 📫 How to reach me on LinkedIn profile: https://www.linkedin.com/in/ahmad-maghrapy-9280651b3/ .
+- 📫 How to reach me on my website: https://eng-ahmad-maghrapy.netlify.app/ .

 <!---
 Ahmedmaghrapy11/Ahmedmaghrapy11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.